kbmackenzie/kbmackenzie.xyz/static/mewlix/docs/language.md

 The `meow` expression is special: It behaves differently depending on the **project mode**, as it relies on the template to implement it.

-This is how it works across for each project mode:
+This is how it works across each project mode:

 | Mode     | Description                                             |
 |----------|---------------------------------------------------------|
 | console  | The `meow` expression writes a new line to the console. |